Cybersecurity Maturity Model Certification (CMMC) Domains Explained

 System & Communication Protection You will need to define the security requirements of each system and communication channel your organization uses to provide evidence that your organization controls communications at system boundaries.

-System & Information integrity System and information integrity requires you to identify and manage flaws within your system, identify hazardous and malicious content in-system, implement email protections, and monitor your network and system.
+System & Information Integrity System and information integrity requires you to identify and manage flaws within your system, identify hazardous and malicious content in-system, implement email protections, and monitor your network and system.

 What are the CMMC Levels?